-The Bridge School has an Injury and Illness Prevention Program, an Emergency Action Plan, a Fire Prevention Plan, and a Hazard Communication Program in compliance with Cal/OSHA.
-The school performs monthly Hazard Inspections for compliance with the Code of Safe Practices.
-The school passes annual inspections for: Fire Extinguishers; Building Alarm (service for burglary and fire); and Fire Department Clearance.
-The school receives safety inspections and health inspections when any changes are made to the facilities.
+Within the annually updated Health and Safety Manual, the Bridge School has an Injury and Illness Prevention Program, an Emergency Action Plan, a Fire Response Plan, and a Hazard Communication Program in compliance with Cal/OSHA.
+The school practices monthly drills for Fire/Evacuation, Earthquake, Shelter-in-Place, Lockdown/Barricade and Secure Campus.
+The school performs routine hazard inspections for compliance with the Code of Safe Practices.
+The school passes annual inspections for: fire extinguishers (Fire Tech Protection), burglary alarm (Bay Alarm), fire alarm (Intrepid Electronics) and Fire Department clearance (Central County Fire Department).
+The school receives semi-annual air conditioning maintenance (Service Unlimited).
+The school has Medify Air Purifiers in place and filters are replaced routinely.
+The school receives safety inspections and health inspections when any changes are made to the facilities, e.g., when the Eastside modular was added to the campus in 2007.